WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 The ``NET`` (No-Eigen-Transformation) variants never do a basis transformation and compute the requested observables on the data given assuming a correct basis.
-There is also a ``CAN`` variant which computes explicitely in the canonical basis:
+There is also a ``CAN`` variant which computes explicitly in the canonical basis:

 ::